arcusfelis/xapian-erlang-bindings/doc/markdown/records.md

 x_term.frequency
 ----------------

-The within-document frequency, or wdf, of a term t in D is the number of times it is pulled out of D in the indexing process.
+The within-document frequency, or WDF, of a term t in D is the number of times it is pulled out of D in the indexing process.
 Usually this is the size of the wdp vector, but in Xapian it can exceed it, since we can apply extra wdf to some parts of the